There are many different types of camping. For the Critterz, we tend to focus on the less extreme now because Tiny Critter is, well, tiny.

-Regardless of where you’re at, hopefully the Critter Crew can provide some helpful tips.
+Regardless of if you’re a beginner camper or more experienced, hopefully the Critter Crew can provide some helpful tips.
 Along the way we’ll share our stories via Critter Cases!

 If you have little ones, like Tiny Critter, sometimes it’s best to start building the excitement inside.
 This could be with a Dragon tent like Tiny Critter, perhaps a sleeping bag, or a S’mores kit.
 Get the kids’ imagination going.
 The more they enjoy being outside, the more you’ll enjoy it!